-What shows are you watching during the 2020 lockdown?
+Are you trying to figure out what shows you should watch during quarantine?
 I made that eek emoji face when I saw my phone’s screen time notification pop up this morning.
 And then I swiftly swiped it away because we’re ending the seventh week of stay at home orders and I’m hanging by a thread.

 Before you get all judgy, let it be known that I read books too.
 In fact, I’m currently reading Educated: A Memoir by Tara Westover.
 But, I can’t cook dinner, fold laundry or blow dry my hair while reading at the same time.
 I can, however, read subtitles while I take a shower.

 So what is it I’m watching?
-Here’s my list of shows you should watch during the 2020 lockdown.
+Here’s my list of shows you should watch during quarantine.

 - Tiger King – I don’t get the hype.
 I love true crime but this seven episode documentary was far too long.
 The reunion episode hosted by Joel McHale was a highlight though and surprisingly, I found Joe Exotic’s singing voice quite enjoyable.